replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 * Support bundles generated from the admin console now include collectors and analyzers from all discovered support bundle specs in the cluster.

 ### Bug Fixes {#bug-fixes-1-94-2}
-* Fixes a bug that will display config item correctly when using the affix property.
+* Fixes a bug that didn't properly display config items that had the `affix` property.
-* kots/web: fixes and issue where Re-run preflights button would not render during failed preflights in airgapped installation flow.
+* Fixes an issue where the button to rerun preflights did not show if preflights failed during an air gapped installation.
-* Fixes a bug where velero snapshot backup failed due to pods in Shutdown state.
+* Fixes a bug where Velero backups failed due to pods in the Shutdown state.

 ## 1.94.1